Aryan-Garg/Image-Forgery-Detection/README.md

 Overall, classify images into 3 categories: authentic (0), copy-moved (1) or sliced (2).

 > Traditional machine learning and then deep learning based approaches are used in this repo.
+Also `mixed precision training` is being used across all DL models.

 ---